superwofy/CICPortal/README.md

 # What is this?

-A home-brew implementation of BMW's Online portal for ID2 CIC infotainment units.
+A home-brew implementation of BMW's Online portal for CIC High (8.8") infotainment units.

 If your telematics subscription is still active you can still access the original BMW servers.
 The public proxy that was accessible through Bluetooth tethering was shut down around 2018.